 Generally, the meaning of the patent owner's licensing commitment should be found by applying the traditional law of contract interpretation to the specific licensing commitment made by the patent owner.
-Thus, the inquiry requires examining the language of the governing commitments, the intent of the parties, and the other relevant facts and circumstances.
-For most SDOs, the relevant documents include at least the patent owner's licensing commitment and the SDO's IPR policy.
+Thus, the inquiry requires examining the language of the governing commitments, the intent of the parties, and the other relevant facts and circumstances.30 For most SDOs, the relevant documents include at least the patent owner's licensing commitment and the SDO's IPR policy.
 The patent owner's licensing commitment-often called a declaration-typically is the operative agreement, but the licensing commitment uses terminology from the IPR policy (e.g., "fair, reasonable, and nondiscriminatory") and, therefore, may be construed with reference to the IPR policy.

 Depending on the particular content of the contract documents (i.e., the patent owner's licensing commitment and the IPR policy) and the particular facts of the case, other issues may arise in a dispute concerning the obligation to license a patent.
-For example, a prospective SEP licensee might argue that a particular commitment creates an express or implied license;31 that the patent owner is equitably estopped from asserting its patent;32 that the patent owner waived its patent rights, expressly or impliedly; or that the patent owner's conduct runs in contravention of the competition laws.33 The merit of each of these arguments, however, depends on the applicable facts.
+For example, a prospective SEP licensee might argue that a particular commitment creates an express or implied license;31 that the ITU, is a third-party beneficiary of Motorola's commitments to the IEEE and ITU.").